 Steps to Manage Store Inventory with Google Forms & Sheets

-Here’s how you can use Google Forms for inventory management:
+Here are the steps to use Google Forms for inventory management:

-Then, add a description question (if necessary) that allows employees or anyone to explain the product a bit like A4 size color papers, and highlighter pens.
-Further, add item quantity questions – check-in total & check-out total.
+- Further, add item quantity questions – check-in total & check-out total.
 And so on, depending upon your business you can add certain questions for inventory management.
 But above mentioned fields are necessary for every inventory sheet.

 You can use the spreadsheet to manage and analyze your inventory data.